victorjoh/twinpin/README.md

 It takes a few hours to build the complete Haskell IDE Engine.

 ### Windows specific setup
-Cabal needed for Haskell IDE Engine to work properly.
+Cabal is needed for Haskell IDE Engine to work properly.
 To install and update cabal, run
 ```
 stack install cabal-install
 cabal update